 Revenues for current operations are received primarily from the State through the District pursuant to the funding provisions included in the School's charter.
 In accordance with the funding provisions of the charter and Section 1002.33, Florida Statutes, the School will report the number of full-time equivalent (FTE) students and related data to the District.
 Under the provisions of Section 1011.62, Florida Statutes, the District reports the number of the full-time equivalent (FTE) students and related data to the Florida Department of Education (FDOE) for funding through the FEFP.

 Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under the FEFP and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey periods.
 After review and verification of FTE reports and supporting documentation, the FDOE may adjust subsequent fiscal period allocations of FEFP funding for prior year errors disclosed by its review as well as to prevent statewide allocations from exceeding the amount authorized by the Legislature.
 Normally, such adjustments are treated as reductions of revenue in the year the adjustment is made.
 In addition, the School receives a portion of the local operating millage revenues levied by the District (Secure our Future Referendum).

 The School receives state funds through the District under charter school capital outlay funding pursuant to Section 1013.62, Florida Statutes.
 Funds are based on a capital outlay plan submitted to the District and are to be used for lease of school facilities.
 In addition, the School may receive a portion of the local capital improvement tax revenues levied by the District.

+The School also receives School of Hope awards directly from the Florida Department of Education, pursuant to Section 1002.333(6) of the Florida Statutes.

 Finally, the School also receives Federal awards for the enhancement of various educational programs.
-Federal awards are generally received based on applications submitted to and approved by various granting agencies.
+The School is its own local education agency (LEA) for the purpose of receiving federal funds.
 For Federal awards in which a claim to these grant proceeds is based on incurring eligible expenditures, revenue is recognized to the extent that eligible expenditures have been incurred.
 Any excess amounts are recorded as deferred revenues until expended.
 Additionally, other revenues may be derived from various fundraising activities and certain other programs.